dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 ![Multivariate Regression](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/regression.png)

-The line of best fit gives us the truest value of the house at any point in time.
+The line of best fit gives us the truest value of the house at any given point in time.

 ### Conclusion